fusionjs/fusionjs.github.io/documentation/docs/references/performance/service-workers.md

 ### **Fusion.js Service Worker Plugin**

-Fusion.js comes with an optional [Service Worker plugin](https://github.com/fusionjs/fusion-plugin-service-worker) which provides basic html and service worker caching out of the box.
+Fusion.js comes with an optional [Service Worker plugin](https://github.com/fusionjs/fusion-plugin-service-worker) which provides basic html and JavaScript caching out of the box.
 As a web app developer you are only responsible for registering the plugin and providing a Service Worker file at `src/sw.js`.

 #### Providing the Service Worker file